kube-rs/website/docs/troubleshooting.md

 ## Watcher Errors

 A [watcher] will expose [watcher::Error] as the error part of it's `Stream` items.
 If these errors are discarded, it might lead to a continuously failing and retrying program.
+For a comprehensive treatment of error types across all layers and backoff configuration, see [[errors]].

 !!! warning "Watcher errors are soft errors"